ShivamB25/Project-Asclepius/script.md

 ## 0. Prep (Before Recording)
 - Open the Colab notebook `project_asclepius_v22.ipynb` in Google Colab.
 Make sure Drive is connected and run `!gcloud auth login` so the notebook points at the correct Google Cloud project (`PROJECT_ID`).
 - Double-check BigQuery and Vertex AI APIs are enabled.
 In the notebook, set the default project and location once, then restart the runtime so authentication sticks.
-- Keep these tabs or slides open:
+- Keep these tabs ready:
-  - Intro slide with the problem statement ("clinical insights trapped in text") and headline impact metrics.
+  - Colab notebook with the intro Markdown cell (problem statement + metrics) at the top.
   - README architecture diagram (Mermaid render or exported PNG).
   - Public GitHub repo + draft blog or video outline (for the Assets portion of the rubric).
-  - Final slide summarizing Gemini prompt feedback and confirmation that the BigQuery AI survey is done.
+  - Final notes page summarizing Gemini prompt feedback and confirmation that the BigQuery AI survey is done.
 - Do a dry run of every cell you plan to execute so nothing surprises you while recording.

 **Tip:** Between sections you can pause recording, reset your windows, and glance at the next lines in this script.